jwcranford/scryptbc/README.md

 ```
 scryptbc enc [-v] [--logN=<arg1>] [-p=<arg3>] [-r=<arg2>] infile outfile
   --logN=<arg1>       Set the work parameter N to 2^value.
 If --logN is set,
-                        -r and -p must also be set.
+                        -r and -p must also be set for the logN value to be
+                        used; otherwise, a default value is calculated based on
+                        half of the maximum heap size of the JVM.
   -p=<arg3>           Set the work parameter p to value.
 If -p is set, --logN
-                        and -r must also be set.
+                        and -r must also be set for the p value to be used;
+                        otherwise, a default value of 1 is used.
   -r=<arg2>           Set the work parameter r to value.
 If -r is set, --logN
-                        and -p must also be set.
+                        and -p must also be set for the r value to be used;
+                        otherwise, a default value of 8 is used.
   -v, --verbose       Print encryption parameters (N, r, p) and memory/cpu
                         limits to standard error
 ```